VolksRat71/little-desert-leather-works/src/docs/MigrationPlan.md

 - ✅ `Modal.js` - Updated to use the theme system with useTheme and useCommonStyles
 - ✅ `Button.js` - New component created using the theme system
 - ✅ `ProductCard.js` - Updated to use the theme system with Button component
-- ✅ `Navbar.js` - Updated to use the theme system
+- ✅ `Navbar.js` - Updated to use the theme system with proper z-index and Logo using high-contrast white color
 - ✅ `CartNotification.js` - Updated to use the theme system
 - ✅ `Hero.js` - Migrated to use the theme system with Button component
 - ✅ `TestimonialCard.js` - Migrated to use the theme system
 - ✅ `Footer.js` - Migrated to use the theme system with helper components
+- ✅ `App.js (Logo component)` - Updated the Logo component to properly support high-contrast white text when in light mode

 ## Components to Migrate